Fjie/TestTGFX/README.md

 - The `main` branch is our active developing branch which contains the latest features and bugfixes.
 - The branches under `release/` are our stable milestone branches which are fully tested.
 We will periodically cut a `release/{version}` branch from the `main` branch.
-After one `release/{version}` branch is cut, only high-priority fixes are checked into it.
+After one `release/{version}` branch is cut, only high-priority fixes are checked into it. xx

 ## Build Prerequisites